ryantangx/Creator-Monetization-Archetypes/README.md

 ---

 ## 🔍 Strategic Recommendations
-1.  **Launch "First Conversion" Campaigns for Growth Engines:** Cluster 4 possesses the highest engagement on the platform but sits 53% below average in monetization.
-Offering a targeted, one-time incentive (e.g., 50% off first coin purchase) to this specific group yields the highest potential ROI.
+1.  **Launch "First Conversion" Campaigns for Growth Engines:** *Growth Engines* possesses the highest engagement on the platform but sits below average in monetization.
+Offering a targeted, one-time incentive (e.g., 50% off first coin purchase) to this specific group may yield the highest potential ROI.
-2.  **Deploy White-Glove Retention for Power Stars:** Cluster 2 drives a disproportionate amount of revenue.
+2.  **Deploy Personalized Retention for Power Stars:** *The Power Stars* drives a disproportionate amount of revenue.
 Shift them away from algorithmic support to dedicated human talent managers to minimize churn risk to competitor platforms.
-3.  **Utilize Niche Experts for Affiliate Pilots:** Cluster 1 represents creators who don't post often but convert highly when they do.
+3.  **Utilize Niche Experts for Affiliate Pilots:** *Niche Experts* represents creators who don't post often but convert highly when they do.
 They are the ideal testing ground for new, high-trust affiliate marketing products where conversion rates matter more than top-of-funnel reach.

 ---
 *© 2026 Ryan Tang.*